Thames Basin Heaths Special Protection Area

 We need to balance the need for residential development and the need to protect the habitats of protected bird species in the Thames Basin Heaths.

 The Thames Basin Heaths Special Protection Area (SPA) is made up of areas of heathland covered by several local authority areas across Hampshire, Berkshire and Surrey, including Rushmoor.
-It supports important populations of vulnerable ground-nesting birds.
+It supports important populations of vulnerable ground-nesting birds and has a designated status in European Law.

-We have adopted an Avoidance and Mitigation Strategy (AMS) [2Mb] setting out the approach we will follow to reduce harm to the heathlands from additional residential development.
+We have adopted an avoidance and mitigation strategy [4Mb] setting out the approach we will follow to reduce harm to the heathlands from additional residential development.
 This involves two parts:

 The important tracts of heathland which affect Rushmoor are: